 A study is being conducted to learn more about the different vision abilities of children and young people with cerebral visual impairment (CVI).

 With the announcement of the nominated pieces of art for this year’s Turner prize being announced, we wanted to look at one of our favourite artists, Young Epilepsy Champions Awards Bright Star 2016 Winner, James Bletsoe.

-We are giving our supporters the chance to win a hardback copy of ‘A Smell of Burning’, the story of epilepsy, written by author Colin Grant.
+Congratulations to everyone who entered the competition to win a copy of Colin Grant’s ‘A Smell of Burning’, the story of epilepsy.

 New advice has been issued that says that epilepsy medication may affect certain types of emergency contraception, commonly known as the ‘morning-after-pill’.